History of Sundanese language: Translation

-Sang mahapandita berkata: 'Why is this shocking?
+The mahapandita said: 'Why is this shocking?
 Not as usual until the cloud is gloomy?
 Maybe they are confused.'
 A mahapandita asked: Where did it happen?
 A weeping roar fills the palace, many are crying inside, all the contents of the kingdom are lamenting.
 Maybe in Pakancilan, for the departure of the Prince, Prabu Jaya Pakuan.'
 He said thus: Mother, look clearly, deeply, for the last one face to face, you, mother, with me, only one day left, Ananda is going to the East.'
 After saying that, crouched down and stood up, walked and left.
 On his way from the assembly hall, descended from the end of the pulpit, then stepped his feet to the ground, his shadow cast into the sky, together with himself, then opened the gate.

 Classical Sundanese

-Classical Sundanese or Transitional Sundanese is a transitional language that bridges Old Sundanese with Modern Sundanese.
+Classical Sundanese is a transitional language that bridges Old Sundanese with Modern Sundanese.
 This language is a further development of the Old Sundanese language after the collapse of Sunda Kingdom in 1579.
 The collapse of the Sunda Kingdom coincided with the strengthening of the influence of Islam which penetrated into the territory of the Sundanese.
 Classical Sundanese vocabulary was strongly influenced by Arabic, then Malay, and the emergence of language level which was adopted from the monarchical culture of an Islamic style.
 This language was used in the 17th century until the mid-19th century, especially in the fields of religion and government.

 The classical Sundanese writing system initially used Old Sundanese script with a form model commonly found in manuscripts, but over time, the writing system of Classical Sundanese began to adopt foreign scripts such as Pegon from Arabic alphabet, Cacarakan from Hanacaraka, and Latin alphabet adapted to Sundanese phonology.
 Manuscripts written in Cacarakan are in the form of poetry of the type guguritan and wawacan, i.e. poetry composed in the form of dangding or song, has rules gurulagu, guruwilangan, and gurugatra in every pada 'bait' and padalisan 'baris'.
 Meanwhile, manuscripts in the Pegon alphabet are heavily influenced by Arabic and Malay and are written in the form of verse or pupujian poetry.

 One example of Classical Sundanese script is the script Carita Waruga Guru which was written in the 18th century using Old Sundanese script.
 In addition to these manuscripts, several examples of manuscripts that use Classical Sundanese include: